 Emotional Support Animals (ESA) are a category of animals that provide necessary emotional support to an individual with a mental or psychiatric disability that alleviates one or more identified symptoms of an individual’s disability, but which are not considered Service Animals under the ADAAA.

 Occidental College maintains a “no pets” policy in the residence halls.
 However, in accordance with Federal law (Fair Housing Amendments Act), the College will consider requests for accommodations to the housing policy to allow students experiencing significant mental health problems to keep an Emotional Support Animal (ESA) with them in-residence.
 Some ESAs are professionally trained, but in other cases ESAs provide the necessary support to individuals with disabilities without any formal training or certification.
+An ESA may be a dog, cat, small bird, rabbit, hamster, gerbil, fish, or other small, domesticated animal that is traditionally kept in the home for pleasure.
+Animals that pose health risks from zoonotic diseases or safety concerns regarding containment that cannot be sufficiently mitigated for inclusion in the communal living setting generally will not be approved.
+Generally, a dog must be at least 9 months of age to live on campus to assure that the dog is reliably housebroken, not disruptive to other residents, and has all of the shots necessary to make it safe to be around humans and other animals that may be in residence.

 Our residence halls are generally not an animal-friendly environment.
 The communal living nature of the residence hall requires the institution to consider the comfort and concerns of all students in residence.
 Therefore, Occidental College offers some important guidance for those who are considering making a request for an ESA.
 ESAs are not permitted on campus until the accommodation request has been made and approved.
 Students found with unauthorized animals in the residence hall will be subject to sanctions under the Student Code of Conduct.